Are Dental Implants Safe?

 Who is a Candidate for Dental Implants?

 Dental implants are a safe and long-lasting solution to missing teeth, whether they replace one, several or all of a person’s teeth.
-Young, old or middle-aged, most patients are viable candidates – growing children are the only real exception, as their teeth and jawbones are still developing.
+Young, old or middle-aged, most patients are viable candidates – growing children are the only exception, as their teeth and jawbones are still developing.

 Any medical conditions should be thoroughly discussed with an oral surgeon in the planning stages of dental implants.